query

 , or other query-provider resource that does not specifically set the database

-As a result, it is generally advisable not to set the database
+).
+It is generally advisable not to set the database

-The connection string syntax is the same whether you set it in the database
+argument is the same whether you set it in the mod

 Postgres